 He said the issue will likely affect bars more than restaurants, and that in Ruby Tuesday's experience very few guests bring weapons to their restaurants where it is allowed.
 He said there are no plans to refuse service to guests legally carrying weapons or to attempt to determine if a guest is doing so.
 He also noted that guest safety is a top priority, and that management and staff are trained to take swift action to resolve potential threats.
 He also noted that the company has procedures in place to monitor alcohol consumption and management and servers are trained to avoid over serving.

-- Looking like a deadlock (3 replies)
+- Parallels (3 replies)